kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

     - Compiles packages and dependencies
     - Example use: `go build ./...` to recursively build every package in the current directory
 - `go run`
-    - Compiles _and_ runs a Go program
+    - Compiles _and_ runs a Go program with a main package
     - Example use: `go run cmd/twirp/main.go` in the [go-sample-service](https://github.com/github/go-sample-service)
 - `gofmt`
     - Will reformat source code in your package